juanpallotta/LPP/README.md

 ##########################################################################################

 # LASER-BIN-OFFSET OR TRIGGER-DELAY OR ZERO-BIN
-# VECTOR TYPE: ONE PER CHANNEL
+# ARRAY: ONE PER CHANNEL
-# MANAUS
-# indxOffset = 11 : 11 : 11 : 11 : 11
-# SAO PAULO
 indxOffset = 2 : 3 : 7 : 5 : 8 : 2 : 9 : 2 : 2 : 2 : 2 : 2

 # NUMBER OF FILES (EVENTS) THAT WILL BE AVERAGED INTO A SINGLE LIDAR SIGNAL
 numEventsToAvg_PDL1 = 10

-# WAVELENGHT USED FOR PDL1.
+# WAVELENGHT USED FOR PRODUCT DATA LEVEL 1 (PDL1).
 INDEXES STARTING FROM 0
 # SP
 indxWL_PDL1 = 2
-# MANAUS
-# indxWL_PDL1 = 0

 # MOLECULAR DATA
 # ABSOLUTE PATH TO THE RADIOSOUNDING/MODEL FILE.
 THIS FILE MUST BE FORMATTED: